 Aside from the danger that spent catalysts can pose to human health and the environment when managed improperly, there are enormous uses and benefits that can be derived from spent catalysts when recycled by certified agencies like our Korean partner, HongJing Resources Co., Ltd.

-Spent catalysts can be fully reused in cement manufacturing, building waste, asphalt paving, construction, and so on.
-The cement industry is known to be one of the main sectors where significant amounts of spent catalyst can be effectively used either as an additive or as a raw waste in the manufacturing mixture of tiles.
+Spent catalysts can be fully reused in cement manufacturing, building material, asphalt paving, construction, and so on.
+The cement industry is known to be one of the main sectors where significant amounts of spent catalyst can be effectively used either as an additive or as a raw material in the manufacturing mixture of tiles.

 Some precious metals such as platinum, palladium, and rhodium can also be extracted from spent catalysts.
 Platinum is used in jewelry, electronics, chemical processing, and some other unique aspects.